Real-Time Location Tracking for Field Teams

 Roll out with structure

-- Pick one team with a serious manager: Not the easiest team.
-The most credible one.
+- Pick one team with a serious manager: Not the easiest team—the most credible one.

 - Set written rules: Define when tracking is on, what counts as a check-in, how routes are assigned, and how exceptions are handled.